enino84/enino84.github.io/index.md

 # Posts - News - Last update April 25, 2023

-✔️ Get ready for the Systems Engineering Day 202310 at Universidad del Norte on April 28th, 2023 starting at 8:20 a.m. in the Auditorio <ahref="UN_DIS_202310.md">more info here</a>
+✔️ Save the date!
+On April 28th, 2023, the Universidad del Norte is hosting the Systems Engineering Day 2023.
+Join us at the Auditorio Marvel Moreno at 8:20 a.m. for a day full of insightful talks and exciting discussions.
+[Click here](UN_DIS_202310.md) to find out more details about the event, including the schedule and the speakers.
+We can't wait to see you there!.

 ✔️ I'm happy to share with you my most recent publication in Tellus A: Dynamic Meteorology and Oceanography: